jmwanderer/docworker/README.md

 DocWorker is a Flask web application for running GPT operations over DOCX files.

-To run DocWorker, you need an API Key from OpenAI.
-(Mine came with a $5 credit), and to install various Python modules using pip.
-Using venv is a good practice.
+To run DocWorker, you need an API Key from OpenAI (mine came with a $5 credit), and to install various Python modules using pip.
+Using Python venv is good practice, but not required.
+(If you do Python development or use Python modules installed with ppip, venv helps avoid pain with version conflicts.)

 All commands should be run from the top level of the project directory.